oracle-livelabs/database/text/full-text-indexing/queries/queries.md

     To search an Oracle Text CONTEXT index you must use the CONTAINS operator.
 CONTAINS is specific to that type of index.
     Unlike 'ordinary' indexes, you can't get the same results with or without an index.
 CONTAINS simply won't work if there is no CONTEXT index present.

     CONTAINS is a function returning a number.
-It is almost allways used in the form __WHERE CONTAINS(...) > 0__.
+It is almost always used in the form __WHERE CONTAINS(...) > 0__.
 If the return value is greater than zero, there's a match for the row, if it's zero there isn't.

     CONTAINS takes two or three arguments.
 The third is optional and we'll leave it for later.
 The two required arguments are: